Work underway to restore 100-year old home to former splendor

 Norvell pointed to the many features the house boasts that made the HSF interested in buying it, including the original woodwork remaining in the mantles and stairway, the stained glass windows, the pebbledash exterior and the turret.
 Peters said that the octagonal turret was one of only a couple that still remain in the city.

 In 1984, the North Long Street-Park Avenue Historic District, the area the Bradshaw House sits in, was nominated for placement on the National Register of Historic Places.
 That nomination included the basic history of the home until the 1980s.
-The home was built in 1907 by local contractor David Clarence Bradshaw, who envisioned it as the dream home for him and his wife.
+The home was built between 1905 and 1906 by local contractor David Clarence Bradshaw, who envisioned it as the dream home for him and his wife.
 Bradshaw died shortly after building the home and it was owned and inhabited by his wife, listed as E.J.
-Bradshaw, until 1935.
-That year, it was sold to accountant Ray Sloop, who lived in it with his family until selling it in the late 1940s.
+Bradshaw, until 1929.
+That year, it was sold and occupied by Ray Sloop, who lived in it with his family until it was sold in the late 1940s.

 “Although it does not possess the rich eclectic exterior decoration of its neighbors, the Victorian character of this two-and-one-half story stuccoed dwelling is emphasized by its asymmetrical composition featuring a high hipped roof interrupted with projecting front and side pedimented gables, dormers and a three-stage corner tower with a conical roof,” the nomination says about the Bradshaw house.